CS3560-Team-27/cs3560-aI-story-generator/REPORT.md

 Solution: This was resolved by restructuring SavedStoryModel, rewriting StoryModel.setChoiceHistory(), and adding helper methods like restoreCurrentSceneAfterLoad().

-**Challenge 6: Testing Non-Deterministic Behavior**
+### Challenge 6: Testing Non-Deterministic Behavior

 Problem: Testing was challenging because the API produces unpredictable results.
 We couldn’t call the real OpenAI service in unit tests

 Solution: We had to use fake API clients, override internal methods like sendHttp().
 We also simulated retries and exceptions and test prompt generation without hitting the network.
 This led to a more professional testing structure and increased confidence in our core logic.

+### Challenge 7: Managing Image Generation Rate Limits

+Problem:
+When we added automatic AI-generated illustrations per scene, we quickly encountered OpenAI rate limits.
+Each scene transition triggered both a text generation request and an image prompt request, which made testing difficult and caused frequent HTTP 429 errors during normal gameplay.

+Solution:
+We implemented chapter-based image caching inside StoryModel.
+Each generated image is stored by chapter number and reused whenever the player revisits that chapter or reloads a saved game.
+Before making any image-generation request, the controller now checks the cache and only generates an image if one does not already exist.

 ## Design Pattern Justifications

-**MVC Pattern:**
+### MVC Pattern:
 We structured our application using the MVC architecture because it allowed us to separate concerns clearly and it allowed for better maintainability.

 - **The Model layer** (StoryModel, StoryStateModel, SceneModel, CharacterModel, WorldModel) holds all story-related data and state.